 There are a handful of styles in which port wines are produced, bottled and labeled.
 These styles are mostly determined by how the wines are aged.
 However, the initial steps of vinification are the same for each.

 Port wines are fortified, meaning that a neutral distillate is added during the vinification process.
 Post-harvest, grapes are crushed and fermented like any other wine.
 However, prior to the completion of fermentation, port producers add a neutral spirit to the wine.
 This addition of alcohol kills the remaining yeast and leaves residual sugar in the juice.
-The wines’ alcohol content is also boosted (to about 19% to 20%) due to the addition of the distillate.
+The wines’ alcohol content is also boosted to about 19% to 20% due to the addition of the distillate.

 The neutral spirit in port also acts as a natural preservative, meaning that the wines have a longer shelf life post-opening than do standard wines.
-No need to rush to finish a bottle; simply pop, enjoy a pour and let the bottle hang out on your shelf for a few weeks, which is fortunate, since it’s often enjoyed just one small glass at a time.
+No need to rush to finish a bottle; simply pop, enjoy a pour and let the bottle hang out on your shelf for a few weeks, which is fortunate, since port is often enjoyed just one small glass at a time.

 How to Drink It

-In England, the U.S and other English-speaking countries, port is usually consumed after dinner with chocolate, cheese or other evening treats, or on its own, possibly as a liquid substitute for a more typical dessert.
-In Continental Europe, port is more commonly sipped as a pre-meal apéritif.
-Port should be served around 60 degrees fahrenheit and poured in smaller quantities than standard dry wines; it’s most often served in three-ounce pours.
+In England, the U.S. and other English-speaking countries, port is usually consumed after dinner with chocolate, cheese or other evening treats, or on its own, possibly as a liquid substitute for a more typical dessert.
+In Continental Europe, port is more commonly sipped as a pre-meal aperitif.
+Port should be served around 60 degrees Fahrenheit and poured in smaller quantities than standard dry wines; it’s most often served in three-ounce pours.

 There are several styles of port produced in Portugal.
 However, these styles can be generally lumped into two main categories: ruby and tawny.
-Ruby ports are aged in the bottle, whereas tawny ports are aged in wooden barrels, which make for an oxidative environment, meaning that oxygen comes in contact with the wine.
+Ruby ports are aged in the bottle, whereas tawny ports are aged in wooden barrels, which creates an oxidative environment, meaning that oxygen comes in contact with the wine.
 This oxidative aging process causes the wines to lose pigment, have lower levels of tannins and take on nutty, caramelly flavors.

 Ruby: These ports are brightly hued, full-bodied and very fruit-forward on the palate.
 Notes of plums, cassis and overripe berries are most common.
 Post-fermentation, ruby ports are aged in concrete or stainless steel tanks, which don’t permit the oxidative aging process that wooden barrels do and help preserve the wine’s fruit-forward flavors.
 These are generally the most widely produced and least-expensive bottles of port on the market.
 Ruby ports are also produced in reserve, single-vintage (with a minimum of two or three years of aging), late-bottled vintage (minimum four to six years of aging) and rosé formats.